"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Introduction

 \section{Introduction}

-The rise of Social Virtual Reality (Social VR) is reshaping how people can communicate and collaborate in digital spaces.
-In February 2022, Meta's social VR Horizon Worlds achieved 300,000 active monthly users in the US \cite{Heath2022-dr} and the platform Rec Room surpassed 3 million monthly active users \cite{Feltham2022-ex}, showing the growing adoption of Social VR as an environment for social connections.

-Unlike traditional screen-based communication tools, such as video conferencing or instant messaging, Social VR enables users to immerse themselves in three-dimensional spaces through head-mounted displays (HMDs), creating a sense of physical presence and embodied interaction in simulated environments \cite{maloney2020falling}.
-Social VR offers unique affordances that can enhance communication among distributed groups, such as avatar embodiment, shared object manipulation, spatial audio, and interactive environments \cite{li2021social, freeman2022working}.
+The rise of Social Virtual Reality (Social VR) is transforming the way people communicate and collaborate in digital spaces.
+In February 2022, Meta's social VR Horizon Worlds achieved 300,000 active monthly users in the US \cite{Heath2022-dr} and the platform `Rec Room' surpassed 3 million monthly active users \cite{Feltham2022-ex}, showing the growing adoption of Social VR as an environment for social connections.
+Unlike traditional screen-based communication tools---such as video conferencing or instant messaging---Social VR enables users to immerse themselves in three-dimensional spaces through head-mounted displays (HMDs), creating a sense of physical presence and embodied interaction in simulated environments \cite{maloney2020falling}.
+It offers unique affordances that can enhance communication among distributed groups, such as avatar embodiment, shared object manipulation, spatial audio, and interactive environments \cite{li2021social, freeman2022working}.
 Its capacity to simulate real-world experiences has positioned Social VR as a transformative medium for social interactions, particularly after the COVID-19 pandemic, which increased the need for robust alternatives to face-to-face interactions \cite{waizenegger2020affordance,ball2022metaverse,gomez2023promise}.